TORCH works to increase the high school graduation and college attendance rates of Northfield's minority and low-income youth.

 - A young man with a record of high school truancy got on track, got his diploma and is now enrolled in a social work program and working at an internship in a truancy prevention program as part of that degree.

-- Another young man, who was the first in his wide extended family to complete high school, recently received a four-year, full tuition college scholarship to become an engineer.
+- Another young man, who was the first in his wide extended family to complete high school, recently finished his degree in engineering and is now working full-time at a major biomedical engineering firm.

 Please support TORCH in lighting the way for low-income youth in the Northfield community.